 5. Adaptive Institutions

 In complexity terms, systems fail when institutions fossilize and cannot update their internal rules.
-China’s institutions update constantly (sometimes chaotically, but nonetheless).
+China’s institutions update constantly (sometimes chaotically, but nonetheless they update).
 Europe updates slowly through treaty reform and regulatory layering (gasp!).
 But, US institutions are increasingly frozen in design choices made decades ago.

 Thus, a transition-stable system must have institutions capable of learning and adjusting.